OkeyProxy/OkeyProxy/README.md

 <h4>Proxy Protocols</h4>

-Proxy Protocol Support in OkeyProxy
+Proxy Protocol Support in MoMoProxy

-Okey Proxy currently supports two proxy protocols: Socks5 and HTTP(s).
+MoMoProxy currently supports two proxy protocols: Socks5 and HTTP(s).
 We recommend using the Socks5 protocol due to its superior network speed and enhanced security features.
 Moreover, Socks5 proxy offers a wider range of application use cases.

 <h5>HTTP/S Proxy</h5>